bkincart/unit-testing-javascript/unit-testing-javascript.md

 - Here, we're writing a **unit test**
 - Jest provides us with `describe`, `it`, and `expect` functions
 - Jest is an **open source library** designed to make automated testing easy
+  - Lightweight and easy to configure
+  - Provides scopes, stubs and matchers, and a simple CLI

 ---